 Our deacons also serve through the weekend worship service.
 They collect, count, and transport the weekly offering.
-They prepare and distribute the bread and cup for communion.
+They prepare and distribute the elements for communion.
 They handle logistical details related to baptism and often perform the baptisms themselves.
 They serve on one of our many ministry teams at the church-students, Summit Kids, production, First Impressions, prayer, etc.